-While we loved Irkutsk’s historical architecture, we thought that practically everything built in the last couple of decades is absolutely bad looking, the lady at the Laundromat said the city is finally becoming beautiful.
-There is even an entire neighborhood backed by Chinese investors, that replicates old houses but overdoing everything that could be overdone.
-Happy Frog sincerely hopes that big investors do not develop this city; otherwise its outstanding heritage will be gone forever.
+While we loved Irkutsk’s historical architecture, we thought that practically everything built in the last couple of decades is absolutely bad looking.
+On the other side, the lady at the Laundromat said the city is finally becoming beautiful.
+There is an entire neighborhood backed by Chinese investors, that replicates old houses but overdoing everything that could be overdone.
+Well, apparently some of the houses were brought from elsewhere in Russia.
+Anyway, Happy Frog sincerely hopes that big investors do not develop this city; otherwise its outstanding heritage will be gone forever.
 Long live Old Irkutsk!!!

 Irkutsk Historical Center